EGI-Federation/documentation/content/en/users/aai/check-in/faq/_index.md

 ## Getting help

-Requests for technical assistance and other issues related to Check-in can be obtained by sending an e-mail to:
+Requests for technical assistance and other issues related to Check-in can be obtained by sending an email to:

 **checkin-support@mailman.egi.eu**